 Paperwork is an inevitable part of any hiring process, but if you temper it with a more accessible method, such as video, it will not only break up the monotony, but it will also give the new employee a better picture of what you’ve got to offer.

-Whether you have videos to be watched at different points of the process, or you use video to welcome the new hire to the fold, it’s far more entertaining to watch a video than to plow through a huge policy manual.
+Whether you have them watch videos at different stages of the process, or you just use video to welcome the new hire to the fold, it’s far more entertaining to watch a video than to plow through a huge policy manual.

 #5: Video is cost-effective.

-A great video can get a new employee up to speed with their duties, the company’s history, and the company’s culture.
-This will significantly cut down on the amount of time that your team will take to get the new hire fully trained.
+A great video can get a new employee up to speed with their duties, the company’s history, and the company’s culture, while consuming less of any current employee’s time.

-Video can be motivating and engaging, and it can give your team the jumping-off point they need to ensure that the new hire has all the information to do their job well.
+Video is motivating and engaging, and it can give your team the jumping-off point they need to ensure that the new hire has all the information required to do their job well.

 Janelle Bevan, M.A.